DEVELOPMENTAL EVALUATIONS

 and mental health symptom screening and assessment instruments that evaluate emotional, mental, behavioral, and interpersonal problems or conditions including substance abuse, health, and disability, provided that the use of these assessment instruments does not include rendering a diagnosis of a mental and nervous disorder or illness, including but not limited to organic brain disorders, brain damage, or other neuropsychological functioning or conditions, and provided that the licensee has obtained university level graduate training or substantially equivalent supervised experience in the use of the test or assessment instrument.

-Results of your child’s developmental assessment can be used for IFSP and IEP eligibility (if certain delays are found, these are known as Significant Developmental Delay or SDD up until age 8), development of child and family outcomes, and program/intervention planning.
+Results of your child’s developmental assessment can be used for IFSP and IEP eligibility (if certain delays are found, these are known as Significant Developmental Delay up until age 8), development of child and family outcomes, and program/intervention planning.

-The developmental evaluation can occur to assist your family in planning and caring for your child, determining what services you may consider both privately and publicly available, and assist you in advocating for your child and your family during the IFSP and IEP process.
+The developmental evaluation can occur to assist your family in planning and caring for your child, determining what services you may consider both privately and publicly available, and assisting you in advocating for your child and your family during the IFSP and IEP process.

 The Evaluation Process